 Confirm the vendor has no outstanding accounts payable invoices

 Unwanted Inventory items

-Confirm the inventory items has no quantity on hand or value on the inventory valuation report
+Confirm the inventory items have no quantity on hand or value on the inventory valuation report

 Mark the inventory item inactive

-*this is to only bring over active customer, vendors and inventory items
+*this is to only bring over active customers, vendors, and inventory items

 Step 2.
 Open transactions

 Review the accounts receivable aging report and complete/void/reverse/write off any transaction you do not expect to be paid.
 You can also review for credits showing because a receipt is dated prior to an invoice.

 Review the accounts payable aging report and complete/void/reverse/write off any transaction you do not expect to pay.
 You can also review for credits showing because a check is dated prior to a bill.